dragon788/ApricityOS-SeptSnapshot/README.md

 ![ICE-SSB](https://github.com/apagajewski/Apricity_OS/blob/master/Apricity%20Screengrabs/Screenshot%20from%202015-07-05%2018-37-52.png?raw=true)
 -------------
 #####Ice
   Apricity OS lets you put your favorite web apps on the desktop with Ice, a simple SSB (Site Specific Browser) manager.
 These specialized browsers minimize the number of steps between you wanting to use your favorite web app and you actually using it.
-This embodies our vision here at Apricity: we want to help make your workspace, and your play space, more productive and elegant.
+This embodies our vision here at Apricity: we want to help make your work space, and your play space, more productive and elegant.

 #####Staying Connected
   Staying connected between your devices can be tedious work, but Apricity OS comes with Pushbullet, a tool that lets you send links and small files between your devices, and lets you receive mobile notifications, texts, and phone calls across all your devices.